kumpmati/cscr/README.md

 If the line does not start with a comment, it will be parsed as code all the way through.

 #### Values
-Values in Cscr can be either constants or references.
+Values in Cscr can be either values or references.
 If a variable is assigned to another variable, a reference to that variable will be assigned.
-However, if a reference is used in a mathematical or logical operation, it will be converted to a constant value
+However, if a reference is used in a mathematical or logical operation, it will be converted to a value by getting the value of the reference

 Example of a reference: